Good Weights: Proactive, Adaptive Dead Reckoning Fusion for Continuous and Robust Visual SLAM: Conclusion

 Jacobian conditioning can be misleading in visual SLAM, where appearance-based measurements are only indirectly tied to geometry and poor tracking or incorrect data associations can distort measurement quality in low-texture scenarios.
 This contrasts with LiDAR SLAM, where depth measurements directly encode geometric structure.

 Prior work has investigated using the number of tracked features as an indicator \cite{Lee2024SwitchSLAMSL}, providing an early warning of visual tracking failure and predicting degradation before pose estimation collapses.
-In our evaluation of a vision-only SLAM system \cite{zhao2020good} on the CID dataset \cite{zhang2023cid} which contains challenging low-texture scenes, a clear negative correlation is observed: as the number of detected and tracked features decreases, the frame-level pose RMSE increases (Fig.~\ref{fig:tracking_quality}).
+Consistent with their findings, evaluation of a vision-only SLAM system \cite{zhao2020good} on the CID dataset \cite{zhang2023cid}, which contains challenging low-texture scenes, reveals a negative correlation between feature availability and frame-level pose RMSE (Fig.~\ref{fig:tracking_quality}).
 The effect is more pronounced for the number of detected features, where RMSE grows quadratically once the count drops below 600.
 In contrast, the feature tracking count shows lower sensitivity once it exceeds 120, where RMSE continues to decrease but at a diminishing rate.
-These results demonstrate that the detected feature count $N_{det}$ and the tracked feature count $N_{trk}$ serve as reliable indicators of visual tracking quality.
-To map these tracking variables to a quality score, define
+These results indicate that the detected feature count $N_{det}$ and the tracked feature count $N_{trk}$ serve as reliable indicators of visual tracking quality.